saraahmad1114/objc-BlackJackViews-ios-0616/README.md

 2. Copy in your `FISCard`, `FISCardDeck`, `FISBlackjackPlayer`, and `FISBlackjackGame` class files that you wrote when solving the `objc-Blackjack` lab (the debug console version).

-3. Add a `FISBlackjackGame` property to the view controller's header file named `game` and one method named `playerMayHit` that returns a `BOOL`.
+3. Add a `FISBlackjackGame` property to the view controller's header file named `game`.
 This should be enough to allow the tests to compile.

 **Note:** *Because of the randomization inherent to playing blackjack, some of the tests on* `FISBlackjackViewController` *may pass or fail intermittently due to various case being dealt or drawn.*